alsanch/azurearcserversama/README.md

     - **Location:** Azure Region where the framework is deployed
     - **Email:** email account used in the Action Group for alerts and in the Microsoft Defender for Cloud notification settings
     - **Scope:** scope at which the Azure Policies and the Automation Account managed identity permissions are assigned.
 Allowed values: "subscription", "resourcegroup"
-    - **SecurityCollectionTier:** SecurityEvent logging level.
-Allowed values: "All", "Recommended", "Minimal", "None"
 2. Open PowerShell and **change your working directory** to the project directory
 3. Run **Login-AzAccount**
 4. Run **DeployAzureArcServices.ps1**

 **Note**: you can enable/disable what's deployed in this framework by using the deployment variables within DeployAzureArcServices.ps1.

-## Limitations
-- The following two Azure Policies will not work if the servers already have a connection to a Log Analytics workspace (multi-homing is not supported in the MMA extension)
-    - Configure Log Analytics extension on Azure Arc enabled Windows servers
-    - Configure Log Analytics extension on Azure Arc enabled Linux servers
-- The framework does not deploy a second log analytics connection from the Azure Arc-enabled servers to the Security Log Analytis Workspace.
-(Work in Progress)

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/96136892/149989258-91061aae-c1f1-4624-9f16-c6ac5d37b43d.png)